DevsCube-Official/AETERNUM/README.md

 Use `/loot give @s loot aeternum:scrolls/...` to give yourself class scrolls

-Throughout your journey in the minecraft world, you may find **class scrolls** (obtained from dungeon merchants as of alpha release), which are the various abilities your class gives you.
+Throughout your journey in the minecraft world, you may find **class scrolls** (obtained from dungeon merchants [alpha], and boxes [v1.0]), which are the various abilities your class gives you.
 To add a class scroll to your unlocked abilties, you may use the "Use a class scroll" menu in the class table.

 ![Learning Abilities](https://cdn.modrinth.com/data/cached_images/a857eb76c65cac06aab2cbe1d58463cef73f0576.png)